opnfv/releng-xci/docs/xci-user-guide.rst

    | ``openstack service list``

-You can also access to the Horizon UI by using the URL, username, and the password displayed on your console upon the completion of the deployment.
+You can also access the Horizon UI by using the URL, username, and the password displayed on your console upon the completion of the deployment.

 **Debugging Tips**

-If ``xci-deploy.sh`` fails midway through and you happen to fix whatever problem it was that caused the failure in the first place, please run the script again.
+If ``xci-deploy.sh`` fails midway through and you happen to fix whatever problem caused the failure in the first place, please run the script again.
 Do not attempt to continue the deployment using helper scripts such as ``bifrost-provision.sh``.